 Cast iron doesn’t have the same additives as steel, so rust and debris buildup can become a problem over time.

-While a dirty pan might look like it’s beyond repair, it’s actually relatively simple to restore.
+While a dirty pan might look like it’s beyond repair, it’s relatively simple to restore.

-Even if your pan is rusted, you can get it clean, hygienic, and ready to cook on.
+Even if your pan is rusted, you can get it clean, hygienic, and ready to cook.